News from the South West Group.

 Dan Tyte, Co-Chair CIPR Social Media Panel, leads the conversation.
-Case studies from Dementia Friends, and ACPO / West Midlands Police.
+Case studies from Dementia Friends and West Midlands Police.

 11:30 Ideas in minutes!

-Your chance to choose the social media issues you want to discuss.
+Delegates' chance to choose the social media issues they wanted to discuss.
 Led by Sarah Pinch, CIPR president elect 2014 and supported by an expert panel including Dan Tyte from the digital agency Working Word, Betony Kelly, Acting Head of Digital Comms at BIS, and Jess Ratty from Crowdfunder UK.

 13:30 How to manage a global brand

-Carla Buzasi, former editor-in-chief of Huffington Post UK gives her experiences of working for a global media brand at the forefront of social media use.
+Carla Buzasi, former editor-in-chief of Huffington Post UK gave her experiences of working for a global media brand at the forefront of social media use.

 14:15 Behaviour change – what can we learn and how can we apply it?

 How Generation Z are changing online behavior.
-We get some insights on how to engage with young people and then hear from Sean Larkins (Cabinet Office/GCS) about how behaviour change and insight has driven many public sector campaigns.
+We get some insights on how to engage with young people from UWE's Tom Bowden-Green and a panel of UWE students, then heard from Sean Larkins (Cabinet Office/GCS) about how behaviour change and insight has driven many public sector campaigns.